Concurrent Diplomas - Section contents

 - Click Enrolment at the top of the page.

-- Under the New course applications and offers heading, select 'Apply for another University of Melbourne Course'.
+- Under New course applications and offers, select Apply for another University of Melbourne Course.

 - Attach your completed and approved course map to your application.
 If you are a graduate student, you must also submit your written confirmation from your course Program Director.

-- If you are applying for a Diploma of Languages, you must also specify which language you wish to study, and upload your result from the Language Placement Test (if relevant).
+- If you are applying for a Diploma of Languages, you must specify which language you wish to study, and upload your result from the Language Placement Test (if relevant).

-For applications for the Diploma in Languages and the Diploma in Music – we aim to notify you of the outcome of your application within five working days.
-However, for applicants for Diploma in Music who have also auditioned for access to specialised subjects (for example, Practical Music 1), notification for admission to the subject are sent five working days after the subject deadline.
+- Diploma in Languages and the Diploma in Music: we aim to notify you within five working days.
+Diploma in Music students who have also auditioned for access to specialised subjects (for example, Practical Music 1), notification for admission to the subject is sent five working days after the subject deadline.

 * Important note about the application closing dates:

 Semester 1 2018 begins on 26 February 2018.
-While it is possible to apply for a concurrent diploma up until the end of the first week of semester and receive an outcome by the end of the second week of semester there may be implications to applying late that you should consider:
+While it is possible to apply for a concurrent diploma up until the end of the first week of semester and receive an outcome by the end of the second week of semester there may be implications to applying late that you should consider.